psprao95/Yelp-Dataset-Analysis-Spark/README.md

 ```

 ## Problem 3
-In this question, you will learn how to solve problems using Apache Spark.
-Please use Apache Spark to derive some statistics from Yelp Dataset.

 **Data set info:**
 The dataset files are as follows and columns are separate using ‘::’
 business.csv. review.csv. user.csv.